 Tryouts

-If you do not make one of our bears teams:
+If you do not make one of our BEARS teams:

 YMCA POWER UP program (free): https://fredericton.ymca.ca/global-community/power-up-youth-program/